HTML and iPhone/Android calculate in the browser

 - This is the best solution for password-protected web pages, since the pages cannot be used without access to the server.

-- Since most of the programming code runs on the web server, the web page becomes smaller and can be downloaded faster.
+- Most of the program code is never downloaded to the web browser.
+The web page becomes smaller and can be downloaded faster.

-The first state diagrams shows how SpreadsheetConverter HTML, Flash and iPhone/Android pages work.
+The first diagram shows how SpreadsheetConverter HTML and iPhone/Android pages work.

-The second state diagrams shows how SpreadsheetConverter ASP.NET and Classic ASP pages work.
+The second diagram shows how SpreadsheetConverter Node.js, ASP.NET and Classic ASP pages work.

 If you are still using SpreadsheetConverter Java/JSP, you should be aware that this deprecated product only recalculates the formulas in the web page upon request.
 The web browser sends all fields to the server, which performs all the necessary calculations and returns the entire updated web page to the web browser after each recalculation.